 The art of writing board meeting minutes is just that: an art.
 It is learnable, yes, and there are a million and one guides that can be found out there on how to write them.
-These guides would tell you to always write the date and time of the meeting, the participants’ name, whether a quorum is present or not, the motions and actions taken or rejected, the agenda or any addition to it, and other such things.
+These guides would tell you to always write the date and time of the meeting, the participant's name, whether a quorum is present or not, the motions and actions taken or rejected, the agenda or any addition to it, and other such things.

 Keep these Tips in Mind when Writing Board Meeting Minutes:

 The first step in being good at writing board meeting minutes is by checking whether or not you already have everything prepared before the meeting itself commences.
-That preparation includes not only having the essential tools of the trade – your pen and paper or perhaps a laptop or mobile device, depending on your preferences – but also touching base with the higher-ups and bosses on what specific format, if any, to use, asking for and reviewing a copy of the meeting agenda so you can know who exactly is in the meeting and what topics would be covered ahead of time, and also checking out past meeting minutes if still unsure about the template or format to be used.
+That preparation includes not only having the essential tools of the trade - your pen and paper or perhaps a laptop or mobile device, depending on your preferences - but also touching base with the higher-ups and bosses on what specific format, if any, to use, asking for and reviewing a copy of the meeting agenda so you can know who exactly is in the meeting and what topics would be covered ahead of time, and also check out past meeting minutes if still unsure about the template or format to be used.
 Ensuring that you are prepared to take minutes is already half of the battle won.

 Meeting minutes are often thought of to be boring to both read and write because they seem so cookie-cutter and dry compared to, say, a blog post on a company’s website.
 This is true, but it is done for a good reason.
-Meeting minutes actually need to be somewhat bland because injecting even a slight personal bias into it may cause misunderstandings when other people read it.
+Meeting minutes actually need to be somewhat bland because injecting even a slight personal bias into them may cause misunderstandings when other people read them.
 Even a simple inside joke or pun can and will be misinterpreted by other parties reading the minutes who are not privy to your brand of humor, which will surely lead to greater problems down the road.
 As such, leave out the jokes and the puns for blog posts or social media or inside the office; your job here is to be as objective as possible, and that means being bland in reporting the facts, and the facts only as they happened.
 Be very, very careful in maintaining neutrality by choosing words that give that specific feeling, and try to maintain a consistent writing style throughout the whole document.

 There is a fine line to be treaded between notetaking and transcribing.
 Transcribing is writing down anything and everything that is said at the meeting, down to the corniest of jokes and the littlest of observations about, say, the weather.
 Notetaking is jotting down everything that is important while disregarding the rest.